Berkeley-Electroweak-Physics/Mu2e_NRET/README.md

 connecting to higher level theories was extended to include tensor operators, and relativisic corrections associated with the lower components of the muon wavefunction.

 This repository depends on a collection of one-body density matrices for nuclear targets.
-[Elastic](https://github.com/Berkeley-Electroweak-Physics/Elastic) .
+[The Elastic repository](https://github.com/Berkeley-Electroweak-Physics/Elastic) contains the required files.

-Two additional repositories MuonBridge and MuonConverter, found in this github organization, implement
+Two additional repositories MuonBridge and MuonConverter, found in this github organization, implement reduction from Standard Model Effective Theories (SMEFT).
+MuonBridge is an overview repository with scripts to clone a set of consistant versions of the other required repositories.
+MuonConverter implements the reduction from SMEFT LECs to the Muon_NRET LECs.

 # References